HIGHLIGHTS

 wildlife, abandoned Inuit settlements and otherworldly landscapes.

-last day will be at sea getting glimpses of sea birds migrating south.
+The last day will be at sea getting glimpses of sea birds migrating

-lecturers onboard will make inspiring and enriching presentations about
+Our lecturers onboard will make inspiring and enriching presentations

 Reykjavík, and your Arctic adventure will have concluded.
 We